wmeints/eventsourcing-and-cqrs-with-marten/exercises/03-snapshotting/README.md

-# Exercise 3 - Applying CQRS principles
+# Exercise 3 - Working with snapshots

 In the previous exercise we spend some time to build a projection for querying customer information in the profile service.
 In this exercise we're going to introduce another important aspect to optimize an event-sourced system for